-23. Qualified Sick Leave Wages for Leave Taken After March 31, 2021, and Before October 1,
+23. Qualified Sick Leave Wages for Leave Taken After March 31, 2021, and Before October 1, 2021

-Enter the qualified sick leave wages you paid to your employees for leave taken after March 31, 2021, and before October 1, 2021, including any qualified sick leave wages that were above the social security wage base and any qualified sick leave wages excluded from the definition of employment under sections 3121(b)(1)-(22).
+Enter the qualified sick leave wages you paid this quarter of 2022 to your employees for leave taken after March 31, 2021, and before October 1, 2021, including any qualified sick leave wages that were above the social security wage base and any qualified sick leave wages excluded from the definition of employment under sections 3121(b)(1)-(22).
 See the instructions for line 11d, earlier, for more information about qualified sick leave wages for leave taken after March 31, 2021, and before October 1, 2021.
-This amount is also entered on Worksheet 3, Step 2, line 2a.
+This amount is also entered on Worksheet 2, Step 2, line 2a.

-24. Qualified Health Plan Expenses Allocable to Qualified Sick Leave Wages Reported on Line 23
+24. Qualified Health Plan Expenses Allocable to Qualified Sick Leave Wages Reported on

-Enter the qualified health plan expenses allocable to qualified sick leave wages for leave taken after March 31, 2021, and before October 1, 2021.
-This amount is also entered on Worksheet 3, Step 2, line 2b.
+Enter the qualified health plan expenses allocable to qualified sick leave wages paid this quarter of 2022 for leave taken after March 31, 2021, and before October 1, 2021.
+This amount is also entered on Worksheet 2, Step 2, line 2b.